 “I was diagnosed with four different illnesses… in alphabetical order,” kids Anna H., whose humorous posts have helped countless others facing similar challenges.

-“Joking around (can) risk misunderstanding, dismissal, or exclusion,” says Christa Maria.
+“Joking around (can) risk misunderstanding, dismissal, or exclusion,” says Christa Marie.
 “But it gives me enjoyment, smiles, laughter, and so much more.
 That in and of itself is important to me.”

-Christa Maria and others like her, have it right, according to the Mayo Clinic, which reports that laughter has both short- and long-term health benefits.
+Christa Marie and others like her, have it right, according to the Mayo Clinic, which reports that laughter has both short- and long-term health benefits.

 Chief among them are its ability to strengthen the immune system and provide overall pain relief.